 Altering the original image beyond standard cropping requires written permission.
 These changes must be indicated in the accompanying caption.

 Applicant agrees to provide the Fresno County Historical Society with one copy of the work containing the reproduction.

 Copyright status unknown.
 These works may be protected by the U.S. Copyright Law (Title 17, U.S.C.).
 In addition, their reproduction may be restricted by terms of gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing and trademarks.
 This work is accessible for purposes of education and research.
 Transmission or reproduction of works protected by copyright beyond that allowed by fair use requires the written permission of the copyright owners.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user.
 Fresno County Historical Society attempted to find rights owners without success, but is eager to hear from them so that we may obtain permission, if needed.
-Upon request to , digitized works can be removed from public view if there are rights issues that need to be resolved.
+Upon request to email@example.com, digitized works can be removed from public view if there are rights issues that need to be resolved.